-- The New Testament a necessary sequel to the Old-The two Testaments interpret each other, and can be truly understood only as an organic whole-2.
-Remarks on the use made of the Old Testament by the writers of the New-Fundamental character of the gospel narratives-The Gospel as a whole: Signification of the word "gospel"-Its primary and secondary application-4.
-General remarks on the relation of the gospels to each other-5.
-Agreements of the synoptic gospels-6.
-Differences-7.
-Theories of the origin of these three gospels: That of mutual dependence; that of original documents; that of oral apostolic tradition-Remarks on this tradition-Its distinction from tradition in the modern sense-8.
-No one of the gospels gives the entire history of our Lord, nor always observes the strict chronological order of events-Remarks on our Lord's life before his baptism-9.
-Remarks on the peculiar character of the fourth gospel-This and the other three mutually supplementary to each other-10.
-Harmonies of the gospels-Relative size of the gospels-11-20.
-Matthew-21-24.
-Mark-26-31.
-Luke-32-36.
-John-37-40.
-Acts of the Apostles. - 1.
-The New Testament, like the Old, is not an abstract system of doctrines and duties, but a record of facts involving doctrines and duties of the highest import.
+- 1. THE New Testament, like the Old, is not an abstract system of doctrines and duties, but a record of facts involving doctrines and duties of the highest import.
 This record does not constitute an independent history, complete in itself, and to be explained in its own light.
 It is rather the necessary sequel to the record of the Old Testament.
 It interprets the Old Testament, and is itself interpreted by it.
 The two constitute together an organic whole, and can be truly understood only in their mutual connection.
-To discard the Old Testament, whether formally or in practice, is to throw away the key which unlocks to us the treasures of the New; for the writers of the New Testament continually reason out of the Scriptures of the Old.
-If we cannot truly comprehend the Old Testament except when we view it as preparatory to the revelation contained in the New, so neither can we have a full understanding of the New except as the completion of the revelation begun in the Old.
-In a word, we understand revelation aright only in its unity.
+To discard the Old Testament whether formally or in practice, is to throw away the key which unlocks to us the treasures of the New; for the writers of the New Testament continually reason out of the Scriptures of the Old.
+If we cannot truly comprehend the Old Testament except when we view it as preparatory to the revelation contained in the New, so neither can we have a full understanding of the New except as the completion of the revelation begun in the In a word, we understand revelation aright only in its Old. unity. - 2.
+The New Testament uses all the teachings of the Old, but it does not repeat them all.
+The unity, personality, and infinite perfections of God; his universal providence, and his supremacy as well over nations as individuals; the duties that men owe to God and each other, as embodied for substance in the ten commandments and expanded in the teachings of Moses and the prophets; the indissoluble connection, on the one hand, between righteousness and true prosperity, and on the other, between sin and ruin-all these great truths are so fully unfolded in the Old Testament that they need no formal repetition in the

-2. The New Testament uses all the teachings of the Old, but it does not repeat them all.
-The unity, personality, and infinite perfections of God; his universal providence, and his supremacy as well over nations as individuals; the duties that men owe to God and each other, as embodied for substance in the ten commandments and expanded in the teachings of Moses and the prophets; the indissoluble connection, on the one hand, between righteousness and true prosperity, and on the other between sin and ruin; all these great truths are so fully unfolded in the Old Testament that they need no formal repetition in the New.
-The person and office of the Messiah, as that great prophet, like unto Moses, whom God should raise up for his people in the latter days; as that mighty king of David's line, who should sit on his throne and in his kingdom to order it and to establish it with judgment and with justice for ever; as that high priest after the order of Melchisedek, whom God should establish for ever with a solemn oath, had been prefigured in the institutions of Moses, in the Psalms, and in the writings of the prophets.
+New.
+The person and office of the Messiah-as that great prophet, like unto Moses, whom God should raise up for his people in the latter days; as that mighty king of David's line, who should sit on his throne and in his kingdom to order it and to establish it with judgment and with justice forever; as that high priest after the order of Melchisedec whom God should establish forever with a solemn oath-had been prefigured in the institutions of Moses, in the Psalms, and in the writings of the prophets.

-Some other important truths not so fully revealed in the Old Testament, but deducible in a legitimate way either from its general scope or from some brief hints in its teachings, had become firmly established in the faith of the Jewish people during the long interval that elapsed between Malachi and Such particularly were the doctrines of the resurrection of the dead and of future rewards and punishments.
+Some other important truths not so fully revealed in the Old Testament but deducible in a legitimate way either from its general scope or from some brief hints in its teachings, had become firmly established in the faith of the Jewish people during the long interval that elapsed between Malachi and Christ.
+Such particularly were the doctrines of the resurrection of the dead and of future rewards and punishments.
 These truths, also, as well as those more directly and fully taught in the Old Testament, were assumed by the Saviour and his apostles as a platform for the peculiar revelations of the gospel, the sum of which is Jesus Christ crucified for the salvation of the world.
-The four gospels, then, as containing the history of our Lord's appearance and works, lie at the foundation of the revelation contained in the New Testament.
-To these, then, our attention must first be given; after which the history of the apostolic labours, as given in the Acts of the Apostles, will naturally follow.
+The four gospels, then, as containing the history of our Lord's appearance and works, lie at the foundation of the revelation contained in the New Testament. these, then, our attention must first be given; after which the history of the apostolic labors, as given in the Acts of the Apostles, will naturally follow.